 4) Completing a Financial Contribution Agreement and Payment Plan

-Based on the pledge conversation, all participants must complete a financial contribution agreement and payment plan before the start of the program on March 18, 2019.
+Based on the pledge conversation, all participants must complete a financial contribution agreement and payment plan before the start of the program.
 Payments may be made up front before the program, on a monthly basis, or on some other agreed upon schedule.
 Failure to fulfill the commitments made in the financial contribution agreement may result in early dismissal from the program.